Fractional Chern Insulators Transition in Non-ideal Flat Bands of Twisted Mono-bilayer Graphene

-Figure~\ref{fig:bandstructure}(d) shows the center flow for the noninteracting $C=2$ band (dotted), resolved into even and odd sectors \cite{Qi2012NematicFCI}.
-Near $k_y=K_y$, the two branches bend toward each other, precisely where Fig.~\ref{fig:bandstructure}(c) indicates enhanced Berry-curvature inhomogeneity.
-Consistently, Fig.~\ref{fig:bandstructure}(e) reveals a marked increase of $w(k_y)$ in the same window, reflecting an amplified spreads of hWF.
-Curvature concentration draws the trajectories together in momentum space, while metric enhancement broadens the hWFs in real space and increases their mutual overlap.
+In this mixed basis, the Wannier center $\bar{x}(k_y)$ traces a flow whose winding counts the Chern number, while its spatial extension $w(k_y)$ directly related to the quantum metric (see End Matter and Supplementary Material \cite{SI}).
+Thus the hWF representation offers a spatially resolved link between topology--via the center's winding--and geometry--via the shape and thickness of the flow.
+Figure~\ref{fig:bandstructure}(d) shows the center flow for the noninteracting $C=2$ band (dotted) as alternating hWF branches \cite{Qi2012NematicFCI}. \blacktext{These alternating hWF branches follow from lattice-translation symmetry and single-particle momentum labeling and represent the same $C=2$ Bloch band.} Near $k_y=K_y$, the two branches bend toward each other, which can be understood as effect of concentrated berry-curvature near $K$ (see End Matter).
+Consistently, Fig.~\ref{fig:bandstructure}(e) reveals a marked increase of $w(k_y)$ in the same window, reflecting an amplified spatial extension of hWF.
+Curvature concentration draws the trajectories together in momentum space, while metric enhancement spatially extend the hWFs and increases their mutual overlap.

-Including interactions, the HF result shown as a dashed black curve in Fig.~\ref{fig:bandstructure}(d) magnifies this geometrically seeded tendency: nearby branches merge and reconnect within the $K_y$ neighborhood, changing the net winding from two to one and realizing the $C=2\!\to\!1$ jump.
-At the critical point $\kappa_c=0.55$, the center flow develops a momentum-space ambiguity: integrating from $k_y=0$ upward yields $C=2$, whereas integrating downward yields $C=1$, signaling imminent reconnection.
-Taken together, these observations define the \emph{instability} of Bloch wave functions: a local combination of curvature focusing and metric amplification that induces in the center flow a strong tendency to reconnect, so that even weak inter-$\mathbf{k}$ perturbations can change its winding and hence the Chern number.
+Including interactions, the HF result shown as a dashed black curve in Fig.~\ref{fig:bandstructure}(d) magnifies this geometrically seeded tendency: nearby branches merge within the $K_y$ neighborhood, changing the net winding from two to one and realizing the $C=2\!\to\!1$ jump. \blacktext{The HF $C=2\!\to\!1$ transition proceeds through gap closing and reopening with a nearby band, accompanied by hWF reconnection, band-character transfer, and Berry-curvature sign reversal near $K$.} At the critical point $\kappa_c=0.55$, the center flow develops a momentum-space ambiguity: integrating from $k_y=0$ upward yields $C=2$, whereas integrating downward yields $C=1$, signaling imminent reconnection.
+These observations define \textit{geometric instability} as rapid variations in the hWF center and spatial extension, which allow interactions to reorganize the hWF flow and its topological response.